quodlibet/quodlibet/quodlibet/docs/guide/browse/overview.rst

 The *Song List*, as the name implies, presents a list of all the songs that the current browser has found, or filtered for you.
 The columns are configurable, and can be any tag, or even combinations of tags from your library.
-For more information on tags, see [AudioTags An Introduction to Tags].
+For more information on tags, see :ref:`AudioTags`.

 Sorting: